open-learning-exchange/open-learning-exchange.github.io/ll_CC/pages/bellapps.md

 [Generating Activity Reports](/ll_CC/pages/uploads/movies/generatingactivityreports.mp4)

 I would suggest playing around a bit as well.
-Please explore and feel comfortable with the software as you'll be using it quiet a bit this summer.
-For reference, you are on a copied version of our SyriaBeLL, so don't be surprised if you see a fair amount of Arabic content.
+Please explore and feel comfortable with the software as you'll be using it quite a bit this summer.

 We want you to practice uploading resources to the BeLL.
 Although there are several different kinds of resources, most of them are either PDFs, mp3s, or mp4s.
 I have provide you with some resources (linked below) where you can download them and upload them to your BeLL.